Tombo89/Beamicon-2-Posprozessor-with-probing-for-Fusion-360-/README.md

 # How to use this Postprozessor

 This postprozessor is used as every other Fusion / HSM PP .cps file.
 You can load it inside your software.
-You need to ad dthe hsm_probe_beamicon2_subroutine.txt file in your beamicon installations Macro folder.
+You need to add the probe"number".txt files in your beamicon installations Macro folder.
-This file contains Beamicon2 Macros, that where edited to fit the Postprozessors output.
+These files contain Beamicon2 Macros that ineract with the pp variables and do the probing.

-With this postprozessor you will get 4 new settings in your software.
+With this postprozessor you will get 5 new settings in your software.

 <a href="" target="blank"><img align="center" src="/images/hsmworks_pp_settings.PNG" height="250" /></a>